davejacobsen/PurpleSectorPrivacyPolicy/README.md

 **Privacy Policy**

-David Jacobsen built the Purple Sector app as a free app with in app purchases available.
+David Jacobsen built the Purple Sector app as a commercial app.
 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 **Information Collection and Use**